Top five baby monitors for 2019

 Avoid a baby monitor with bad battery

-Keeping an eye on a restlessly sleeping baby is stressful enough without having to deal with a dud baby monitor that runs low on battery barely a couple of hours into the night.
-Make sure you’re getting one that will last the distance, because we’ve found that a lot of them won’t.
+Keeping an eye on a restless baby is stressful enough without having to deal with a dud baby monitor that runs low on battery barely a couple of hours into the night.

 Baby monitors that lack staying power

-To make sure you’re getting what you pay for, consult our Best Buy baby monitors, because you can’t always rely on manufacturers’ claims.
+To make sure you’re getting what you pay for, consult our rundown of the best baby monitors, because you can’t always rely on manufacturers’ claims.

 We assess the battery life of all tested baby monitors and we record how long they last before they run out.